Apologetics is the study of the defense of the Christian faith.

 Many groups today claim to be apologists.
-They call themselves "cult watch" groups, and they have assigned themselves the task of defending the "historic Christian faith" from cults like the Mormons, the Jehovah's Witnesses, and the Way International.
+They call themselves "cult watch" groups, and they have assigned themselves the task of defending the "historic Christian faith" from "cults" like the Mormons, the Jehovah's Witnesses, and the Way International.

-The goal is noble and commanded by Scripture …
+Defending the faith is noble and commanded by Scripture …

 Contend earnestly for the faith once for all delivered to the saints.
 (Jude 3)